How do I register to become a member of the PJT?

 How does the tournament registration process work?

-Tournaments open for registration at 12:01 a.m. on Mondays, approximately three weeks prior to each event.
-The tournament registration will then stay open until the next Friday (12 Days) at 5:00 p.m. or until the maximum field size has been reached.
+Most tournaments open for registration at the beginning of the season.
+The tournament registration will then stay open until the Friday prior at 5:00 p.m.
 All tournament registrations operate on a first come, first served basis.
+Some events fill up before the registration closes.
+Those who register once the event is filled will be moved to the waitlist.
 The open/close dates for each tournament’s registration may be found by visiting the PJT Schedule and clicking the “info” link for the respective event.Schedule

 How do I know I’ve been accepted into a PJT Tournament?

-Each tournament transaction made is followed up with a registration acknowledgment email stating that your application is currently pending approval and when a decision has been made, a second email will be sent stating confirmation of acceptance into a tournament.
+Each tournament transaction made is followed up with a registration acknowledgment email stating that your application is currently pending approval and when a decision has been made, a second email will be sent stating either confirmation of acceptance into a tournament or placement on the waiting list.
+You can view the status of your registration by going to the event’s golf genius page and clicking “player roster.”

 I am currently on the waiting list for an upcoming tournament.
 What is the probability of being accepted into the event?